Arman2409/nestjs-readme/README.md

   Available Commands
 </h2>

-- generate/gen    Generates README for your project with default configuration
+- generate/gen    Generates README.md file for your project with default configuration
 - --help          You can get more info about package's usage with this command

 <h2 id="features" style="text-align: center">